Cancer type

 Sarcomas

 These are cancers that start in connective tissues (like cartilage or muscle) and most likely to occur near the ileum.
-The most common sarcomas are gastrointestinal stromal tumors (GISTs).
-This type was previously called leiomyosarcoma.
+The most common sarcomas are gastrointestinal stromal tumors (GISTs, also known as leiomyosarcoma.

 Lymphoma